 All routers are not created equal.
 Some are far more superior because they provide faster speed and a wider range.
 Routers from internet service providers or cable companies are generally basic models.
 If this is what you have now, it may be a smart decision to upgrade.
 It’ll will improve efficiency and convenience.
 Having a router from your provider might mean also have monthly rental payments.
 By purchasing one of the best routers, you may be able to save some money and ditch the payments.

-Here is a list of 2017's top rated and reviewed wireless internet routers to help you choose the best products for your home network.
+Here is a list of the top rated and reviewed wireless internet routers to help you choose the best products for your home network.

 Best Wireless Routers | Top 7

 |Our Rank||Wireless Router||Speed||Band||Price|